enahasan/enahasan/README.md

 ### Hey, I'm Enamul 👋🏻

-I'm a 20-year-old CS student based in Bangladesh, and I'm passionate about crafting digital experiences.
+I'm a 20-year-old CS student based in Bangladesh, and I'm passionate about crafting new experiences and open to new opportunities in the dynamic realms of technology, business and investment.

 ## ✨ Fun Facts